Literary-Insights/blog/src/content/blog/The Ultimate Guide to Getting a PM Job_ A No-BS Guide to Getting Your First, or Your Next, Product Management Job - Aakash Gupta.txt-1.md

 ---
-title: The Ultimate Guide to Getting a PM Job_ A No-BS Guide to Getting Your First, or Your Next, Product Management Job - Aakash Gupta
+title: The Ultimate Guide to Getting a PM Job A No-BS Guide to Getting Your First, or Your Next, Product Management Job - Aakash Gupta
-slug: the-ultimate-guide-to-getting-a-pm-job_-a-no-bs-guide-to-getting-your-first-or-your-next-product-management-job-aakash-gupta
+slug: the-ultimate-guide-to-getting-a-pm-job-a-no-bs-guide-to-getting-your-first-or-your-next-product-management-job-aakash-gupta
 tags:
   - book-summary
 excerpt: ""